403-html/javascript-coding-challenges/README.md

 yarn install
 ```

-Then search for intresting challenge, for example `prime-number`.
+Then search for an interesting challenge, for example, `prime-number`.
 Read the `README.md` in that folder.
-Write you solution in javascript file dedicated to this folder (in our case `isPrime.js`).
-There is special place dedicated for that.
+Write your solution in a javascript file dedicated to this folder (in our case, `isPrime.js`).
+There is a special place dedicated to doing that.

-If you're sure it's all good, go to `__tests__` folder and open test file.
-Remove `.skip` method in tests and save.
+If you're sure it's all good, go to the `__tests__` folder and open the test file.
+Remove the `.skip` method in tests and save.

 Run tests by npm